 - Runny nose

 If you’re someone who already has chronic or seasonal allergies, or suffers from a respiratory condition such as asthma or COPD, your allergic reaction to mold may be much more significant.
-These worsened allergic symptoms can cause: (3)
+These worsened allergic symptoms can cause symptoms such as:4

 - Persistent coughing